 }

-/* Example changing an icon color to white using filter */
+/* Change icon colour using CSS filter */

 hubbox-local-pickup-toggles::part(icon) {